USS Thresher (SS-200)

 ' was the most decorated United States Navy submarine of World War II, with 15 battle stars and a Navy Unit Commendation.
 Thresher was the third of twelve Tambor-class submarines that were commissioned.
-All twelve fought in the war, and she was one of five to survive it.
+All twelve fought in the war, and she was one of the five who survived.

 Construction and commissioning

 Threshers keel was laid down on 27 May 1939 at the Electric Boat Company of Groton, Connecticut.
 She was launched on 27 March 1940, sponsored by Mrs. Margaret Cox Jones, wife of Rear Admiral Claud A. Jones and commissioned on 27 August 1940, with Lieutenant Commander William Lovett Anderson in command.

 August 1940–December 1941

 Following training and sea trials, Thresher got underway from New London, Connecticut on 25 October 1940 for engineering trials in Gravesend Bay, New York, and shakedown off the Dry Tortugas.

 She operated along the United States East Coast into 1941.
 She departed on 1 May 1941 for the Caribbean Sea, transiting the Panama Canal on 9 May, stopping in San Diego, California, through 21 May, and arriving at Pearl Harbor, Hawaii, on 31 May.
 She operated from the Hawaiian Islands into the fall of 1941, as tensions rose in the Far East and the United States prepared for war in both the Pacific and Atlantic Oceans.

 Thresher and her sister ship departed Submarine Base Pearl Harbor on 31 October 1941 on a simulated war patrol north of Midway Atoll in the Northwestern Hawaiian Islands.
 Both carried live torpedoes.
 Tautog returned first, and on 7 December 1941 Thresher neared the main Hawaiian Islands to end her cruise.
 Escorted by the destroyer through Hawaiian waters lest she be mistaken for a hostile submarine, Thresher received word at 08:10 that Pearl Harbor was under attack by Japanese aircraft.